-The Hiddenview development began construction in Spring 2022 and aims to be completed with the Cottages by Spring 2023.
-The Homes are still yet to begin vertical construction.
+The Hiddenview development began construction in Spring 2022 and aims to be completed with the Cottages by Spring/Summer 2023.
+The Homes have just begun foundtaions.

 Hiddenview Cottages and Homes are two unique developments but both share the bond of community through beautifully designed common spaces.
 The cottages provide a smaller more intimate setting for those looking to downsize and enjoy the privacy of their own home with the benefits of a neighborhood community.
 The homes provide a brand-new product type to the market – Large, beautifully designed homes that look onto central gardens and share a common space with other homeowners.
 Each home and cottage within the neighborhood is unique, yet stylistically they harmonize with each other.
 The individuality of each home fosters a bond and identity that each homeowner enjoys as a participant in the community.